What Is Nasopharyngoscopy?

 Nasopharyngoscopy usually is done in an outpatient clinic.
 During this quick procedure:

-Your child sits up straight in a chair.
-A young child might need to sit on a parent's
+- Your child sits up straight in a chair.
+A young child might need to sit on a parent's lap.

-The doctor (or speech-language pathologist, SLP) inserts a flexible endoscope
+- The doctor (or speech-language pathologist, SLP) inserts a flexible endoscope into the nostril.

 What Happens After Nasopharyngoscopy?